cavemandaveman/Docker-Subsonic-Libre/README.md

 This is a lightweight docker image for Subsonic, built on top of Alpine Linux.

-It uses a [Libre] distribution of Subsonic free of licensing checks, created by [EugeneKay].
+It uses a [Libre] distribution of Subsonic, free of licensing checks.

 Created with minimal and KISS principles, it contains only the parts necessary to run Subsonic, weighing in at just under 250MB.